Kandy-IO/kandy-uc-js-sdk-3.x/docs/kandy-doc.md

 A set of [SdpHandlerFunction][40]s for manipulating SDP information.
 These handlers are used to customize low-level call behaviour for very specific environments and/or scenarios.
-They can be provided during SDK instantiation to be used for all calls.
+They can be provided during SDK instantiation to be used for all calls, or with the [call.setSdpHandlers][41] Call API post-instantiation.

 **Examples**